lossi1997/split-safe/README.md

-# !!
-Do not use yet, work in progress !!
+# Disclaimer!
+This project is currently not at a fully functional state and contains all kinds of bugs nor might not work at all.
+Do not try to use it yet unless you know exactly what you are doing!

 ---